 The Prometheus Duo is a saxophone/piano duo based between Hartford and New York City, specializing in the masterpieces of baroque music, classical literature, and commissioned contemporary music.
 As their mythical name implies, the duo strives to socially impact communities by cultivating audiences and giving a percentage of their proceeds to local charitable organizations.

-Having met in 2011 as chamber music scholars in the Hartt School Performance 20/20 Chamber Music Honors Program, Marko Stuparevic and Joseph Abad have successfully performed throughout the US (with their debut in Iceland), in tremendously varied musical capacities.
+Having met in 2011 as chamber music scholars in the Hartt School Performance 20/20 Chamber Music Honors Program, Marko Stuparevic and Joseph Abad have successfully performed throughout the U.S. in tremendously varied musical capacities.

-Marko Stuparevic has appeared in numerous concerts and festivals in the USA, Israel, France, Serbia, Iceland, Bosnia and Herzegovina, Bulgaria, Montenegro, and Slovakia as a solo performer and chamber musician.
+Marko Stuparevic has appeared in numerous concerts and festivals in the USA, Israel, France, Serbia, Iceland, Czech Republic, Bosnia and Herzegovina, Bulgaria, Montenegro, and Slovakia as a solo performer and chamber musician.
 He has won top prizes in the Dimitar Nenov, Petar Konjovic, American Protégé, Nikolai Rubinstein competitions and many other international piano contests.
 As a result, Mr. Stuparevic is a regularly performing concerto soloist, performing with the Razgrad Philharmonic, the Symphony Orchestra of the Army House of Serbia, the National Symphony of Bulgaria, the Connecticut Valley Symphony Orchestra, and the Foot in the Door Ensemble.